-Homemade Beef Stew (The Best Classic recipe) is the perfect comforting dish on a cold day.
-This delicious recipe is so easy to make with tender fall apart beef and hearty vegetables and a meal the entire family will love.
+Homemade Beef Stew is the best comfort food meal on a cold day.
+This classic beef stew recipe is so easy to make with tender fall apart beef and hearty vegetables.
+A meal the entire family will love.
 Plus recipe video.

 This Classic Homemade Beef Stew is an absolute favorite at our house.
 My mom used to make a big pot of homemade beef stew for us on the weekends as soon as the weather got cooler.